Mike Bubbins: Presenting and guest appearances

+Film

+In May 2026, Bubbins announced he and actor Steve Speirs were working on a sequel to 1978 movie, Grand Slam.
+He said: "I'm going to write a sequel that is a homage to the original.
+The option's been paid for."

 Stand-up

 Bubbins' introduction to stand-up in the mid-2000s came by accident.
 He told Rob Brydon:

 I lucked out.
 I was mid-thirties before I started comedy and I came to it completely by accident.
-I was writing a script about an Elvis tribute act - and there was a free scriptwriting course in Cardiff.
+I was writing a script about an Elvis tribute act – and there was a free scriptwriting course in Cardiff.
 I turned up on the wrong day.
 I'm not very organised.
 It was a stand-up comedy course.
-He said, "You might as well do the course while you're here".
-But the teacher, thankfully, wasn’t brilliant - because, otherwise, I'd have been put off.
-They were making a living doing stand-up, and I thought, 'If that’s paying your bills, I can do that'.
+They said, "You might as well do the course while you're here".
+So I did.
+And thankfully the person leading the course was pretty good, but not brilliant, because I can remember thinking, 'Well if that's paying your bills, I can do that'.

-After the course, Bubbins tried stand-up by posting a video on Facebook, which led to his first professional comedy gig two weeks later.
+After the course, Bubbins tried stand-up by posting a request on Facebook, which led to his first open mic comedy gig two weeks later.
 Part of the early material came from his own love of the 1970s, and accompanying wardrobe.
 A year later, he put on his first show at the Edinburgh Festival.

 Bubbins' stand-up special, Retrosexual, was broadcast on BBC Radio Wales in May 2022.
 It has since been rebroadcast on BBC Radio 4 Extra.
 Later the same year, Bubbins was a featured stand-up on the third episode of Kiri Pritchard-McLean's BBC show, Live From Barry Island.
 A full-length stand-up TV special, Throwback, was shown on BBC One Wales in December 2024, following a UK tour of the same show in 2023.

-A 2026-27 UK and Ireland tour, Ideasman, was announced in late 2025.
+A 2026–27 UK and Ireland tour, Ideasman, was announced in late 2025.